Recently Updated on June 10th, 2021

 For a more extended guide, feel free to read our support guide over here on the exact steps to getting this done.

-Emailing to SharePoint Lists in Microsoft Flow
+Send Email to SharePoint Group Using Microsoft Flow

 Alternatively you could decide to instead send the data via Microsoft Flow.
 What is Microsoft Flow?
 Glad you asked because your world of manual tasks is about to get a lot easier!